 User’s profile (info, rates, editing, people, preferences, etc.) - up from 76

 History (list of places visited) - 24 hours

 However, not a single native mobile app with location based services could easily function without a backend development, where the server part is included.
-The backend part, preferably written on Ruby on Rails would include the admin panel (created on HTML + CSS), database (made with PostGreSQL or MondgoDB), and Node JS for the push-notifications to be sent.
+The backend part, preferably written on Ruby on Rails, would include the admin panel (created on HTML + CSS), database (made with PostgreSQL or MongoDB), and Node.js for the push notifications to be sent.
 In total, this would require around 320 working hours, depending on the features needed in the MVP.
-The estimation of a Yelp-like website is not included to the list here.
+The estimation of a Yelp-like website is not included in the list here.